remnrem/luna-doc/docs/index.md

 a list of changes/additions.
 Please direct any questions to `luna.remnrem@gmail.com`.

 !!! tip "LunaScope"
-     [LunaScope](https://zzz.nyspi.org/lunascope/) is a new interactive GUI for Luna, built on top of _lunapi_.
+     <a href="https://zzz.nyspi.org/lunascope/">LunaScope</a> is a new interactive GUI for Luna,
+     built on top of <em>lunapi</em>.
 It provides a more full-featured point-and-click environment for visual review and interactive analysis.

 ## A family of Luna tools